Alright! You’ve booked your trip to the Bay Area!

 Berty and I strongly recommend layers when hiking – you can quickly warm up as you get your body moving!

 Each and every bag we own fits our lifestyle of travel, adventure, and rugged fun.
+However, if you like the look of leather, but don’t want to support that industry, here are some incredible vegan backpack options to consider as well!

 We’re obsessed with the ONA collection because it embodies all of these traits!
 Since we’re camera people, we look for things like: